Death Valley Days: Rebroadcasts

 During the latter years of the series, some new episodes were still being made while older episodes were already in syndication.
 In some markets, new episodes could even be running in competition with older ones.
 To make it easier for viewers to distinguish between old and new, some blocks of syndicated Death Valley Days episodes were shown under other series names and with different hosts.
 This was common practice at the time among syndicated series because it was easy to reshoot the hosting portions of an episode without affecting the main content.

 Some of these episodes were re-run with different sponsorship under the title The Pioneers with host Will Rogers, Jr. Similar rebroadcasts were done under the names Call of the West hosted by John Payne, Frontier Adventure hosted by Dale Robertson, Trails West hosted by Ray Milland, and Western Star Theatre hosted by Rory Calhoun.
 Little had to be changed other than the 20 mule team and the bugle call.

-The restored TV series is currently broadcast on GRIT in the United States, with 2-4 episodes regularly airing on weekday afternoons and Saturday mornings.
-Two episodes of Death Valley Days are shown weekdays beginning at 6:35 p.m.
-Eastern on the Encore Westerns Channel.
+The restored TV series continues to be rebroadcast on channels such as the Encore Westerns Channel and GRIT.